-David Enriquez is an emerging figurative painter and sculptor based in Ridgewood, NY.
-He was born in the southern Mexican state of Oaxaca, but was transplanted to the U.S. at a very young age.
-His first encounters with art took place inside a colonial church filled with paintings and sculptures of crucified Christs, sorrowful madonnas, and tortured saints.
+David Enriquez is an emerging figurative painter and sculptor based in the PNW.
+He was born in the southern Mexican state of Oaxaca, but moved to the U.S. at a very young age.
+His first encounter with art took place inside a colonial church filled with paintings and sculptures of crucified Christs, sorrowful madonnas, and tortured saints.
 This Catholic iconography, syncretic religious practices, rich artistic history, and childhood memories of his homeland are a constant source of inspiration for him.

 The City College of New York (CUNY)BA: Art History, 2021summa cum laude